airiny/javacert/README.md

 This solution is based on Sun (C) InstallCert code.

-Usage:
+**Usage:**

    java javacert-0.0.1-SNAPSHOT.jar [your.domain.name:port]

+REM:
-   REM: no protocol prefix needed
+- no protocol prefix needed

-   REM: JAVA_HOME system variable must be initialized
+- JAVA_HOME system variable must be initialized